Turks and Caicos Resorts

 If you’d rather book a package vacation that doesn’t require the research and time investment of booking on your own, consider working with one of the established local booking companies.
 There are few such businesses, and they’ll go above and beyond to fix any problems that arise.

-Tax is imposed by the Turks and Caicos government are incurred on accommodation bookings, and other fees may apply as well.
+Tax imposed by the Turks and Caicos government is incurred on accommodation bookings, and other fees may apply as well.

 Accommodation bookings in the Turks and Caicos incur a 12% tourism tax.
 This tax may be applied to extra fees added on to stays, an example of which is the excess electricity charges which may be incurred with some rental villas.

-Service Charge and Facility Fee are additional fees which may be applied to stays, and are structured by the government.
+Service Charge and Facility Fee are additional fees that may be applied to stays, and are structured by the government.